 QNW is also concerned by the lack of recognition for the historical and institutionalized nature of the discrimination against Aboriginal women and their male and female descendants that was permitted under the Indian Act since its imposition in 1876.
-Indeed, the proposed amendments, which rely on the CABC limited decision, are restricted to grandchildren of women who lost status due to marrying a non-Indian born after September 4, 1951.
-QNW considers this proposal as flawed, being premised on the continuance of discrimination and as an attack on the family unit once again, as occurred during the Residential School experience.
+Indeed, the proposed amendments under Bill C-3, which rely on the CABC limited decision, are restricted to grandchildren of women who lost status due to marrying a non-Indian born after September 4, 1951.
+QNW considers this proposal as flawed, being premised on the continuance of discrimination.